Food Grade DE vs. Industrial Grade DE

 - find the difference between Food grade:Diatomaceos Earth /other

-- types of earth
+- best types of food grade diatomaceous earth